anglesoft/chrono/README.md

 Every time I need to benchmark something, I find myself re-inventing the wheel and do manual time calculations.
 This hurts my productivity.
 I wanted a simple little package that is very easy to use that I can go to whenever I need to measure execution time in PHP.

 - Easy to remember (you need only to call 2 static methods to get what you want).
-- Battle tested (have a look at the test suite)
+- 100% tested (have a look at the test suite)
 - It has no dependencies (can work with any framework)

 ## Installation